atoolson/caoinbase-salesforce-to-s3/README.md

 1. Bulk API
    The prompt called out that the API should store details for a single case into S3.
 If I were building this for real world use then I would ask the partner team what they would use this for and if it made sense to support bulk operations.

+1. Documentation
+   The documentation in this project is a little sparse, partly due to the simplicity of the project, partly due to the fact I'll be explaining this code over video chat.